appwrite/appwrite/docs/sdks/android/GETTING_STARTED.md

 ## Getting Started

 ### Add your Android Platform
 To initialize your SDK and start interacting with Appwrite services, you need to add a new Android platform to your project.
-To add a new platform, go to your Appwrite console, choose the project you created in the step before, and click the 'Add Platform' button.
+To add a new platform, go to your Appwrite console, select your project (create one if you haven't already), and click the 'Add Platform' button on the project Dashboard.

 From the options, choose to add a new **Android** platform and add your app credentials.

 Add your app <u>name</u> and <u>package name</u>.
 Your package name is generally the applicationId in your app-level `build.gradle` file.
 By registering a new platform, you are allowing your app to communicate with the Appwrite API.

-### OAuth
+### Registering additional activities
-In order to capture the Appwrite OAuth callback url, the following activity needs to be added to your [AndroidManifest.xml]().
+In order to capture the Appwrite OAuth callback url, the following activity needs to be added to your [AndroidManifest.xml](https://github.com/appwrite/playground-for-android/blob/master/app/src/main/AndroidManifest.xml).
 Be sure to replace the **[PROJECT_ID]** string with your actual Appwrite project ID.
 You can find your Appwrite project ID in your project settings screen in the console.

 ```xml
 <manifest>